 Note that if Sign Up Confirmation is enabled, the user will only enter the automation once they confirm their subscription and have their status changed from UnconfirmedtoSubscribed.

-The trigger settings on the right sidebar allow you to set a specific list.
+The trigger settings on the right sidebar allow you to set one or more lists.
 This gives you the power to set an action like Add tag to add different tags to subscribers based on the list they are joining.

 Tag added to Subscriber

-This trigger allows you to make a subscriber enter the automation by adding a tag to them.
-You can select which tag will be added from the trigger settings on the right sidebar.
+This trigger allows you to have a subscriber enter the automation by adding a tag to them.
+You can select which Tag(s) being added will fire the trigger in the settings in the right sidebar.

-Note that adding tags to subscribers in bulk will not trigger the automation.
+Note that adding tags to subscribers in bulk (via admin bulk actions or CSV import) will NOT trigger the automation.
 You need to manually edit each subscriber and add the tag individually for the automation to work.

 Tag Removed from Subscriber

-This trigger allows you to make a subscriber enter the automation by removing a previously added tag.
-You can select which tag will be removed from the trigger settings on the right sidebar.
+This trigger allows you to have a subscriber enter the automation by removing a previously added tag.
+You can select which Tag(s) being removed from the subscriber will fire the trigger using the settings in the right sidebar.

 Orders